 California FTB - Franchise Tax Board Help

 If you have been contacted by the Franchise Tax Board regarding a tax debt, we can help.
-The FTB can lien, levy, and garnish your bank account and wages for unpaid taxes.
+The FTB can file a SFR (Substitute for Return) lien, levy, and garnish your bank account and wages for unpaid taxes.
 We can stop all that.

 The Franchise Tax Board is responsible for administering two of California's major tax programs: Personal income tax and the corporation tax.
 The Franchise Tax Board also have responsibility for administering the Homeowner and Renter Assistance (HRA) program, and other non-tax programs and delinquent debt collection functions, including child support debt collections and delinquent vehicle registration debt collections on behalf of the Department of Motor Vehicles.

-Priority One: Stopping Aggressive Enforced Collections such as Bank Levies and Tax Liens
+Priority One: Stopping Enforced Collections such as a Franchise Tax Board Bank Levy

 Collection Action Notification:

-Before collection actions are taken (such as bank levies and filing tax liens) on a delinquent tax account the FTB mails a notice of collection action.
+Before collection actions are taken (such as a California Franchise Tax Board Levy) on a delinquent tax account the FTB mails a notice of collection action.
 This notice describes the tax liability, your rights to contest the liability, the consequences of non-compliance, and the deadline to avoid collection actions.

 If you have moved and did not contact the FTB to update your mailing address, the collection action notification satisfies the due process requirements if the FTB mailed it to your last known address - even if the U.S. Postal Service did not forward it to you.
 Unfortunately, updating your mailing address with the U.S. Postal Service does not update it with the FTB.
 You must also contact the FTB to update your address.